danielpalme/ReportGenerator/src/Readme.txt

 4.0.6.0

-    * New: Issue #193: Added support for Clover
+    * New: Issue #193: Added support for Clover input format
+    * New: Issue #194: Added support for SonarQube output format

 4.0.5.0